EarlPitts/FP-kucko/FunctionalEffects/basics.md

 - Mapping values to other values
 - If it can be replaced by a map, it's pure:
   - caching
-- Not enough:
-  - Lacks interaction with the outside world
+- It's easy to reason about pure functions:
-  - We want to see/use the results
+  - We have the mathematical tools for it already
-  - We want **effects**!
+  - We can provide proofs of correctness relatively easily

 ---

 # Reasoning

-- Substitution model
+- Substitution model:
+  - Expressions can be substituted by their results (normal form)
+  - It's a way to evaluate expressions
-- Local reasoning
+- Local reasoning:
+  - We can reason in some local scope
+  - Don't have to consider the outside "world"
-- Referential transparency
+- Referential transparency:
+  - We can inline definitions without changing semantics
+  - It's a property of expressions
+  - We need this to have the substitution model

 ---

 # Expressions

-- Functional programs are **expressions**
+- Functional programs are **expressions**:
+  - Imperative ones are a mix of **statements** and expressions
-- We run the program by **evaluating** the expression
+- We run the program by **evaluating** the expression:
+  - We use the substitution model
+  - We reduce expressions to their normal form step-by-step
 - Expressions (values) **compose**

 ---